-Within approximately two weeks of receiving your final payment for your HOME award, the Authority will provide you with an Award Close-Out Packet.
-This packet provides a deadline to submit your M-20 Rental Development Completion Report and contains information on the requirements that you must comply with throughout the affordability periods, along with what you need to know to be prepared for your initial monitoring visit from our Compliance Monitoring staff.
+Within approximately two weeks of receiving your final payment for your SRDP award, the Authority will provide you with an SRDP Award Close-Out Packet.
+This packet provides a deadline to submit your SRDP-20 Rental Project Completion Report and contains information on the requirements that you must comply with throughout the affordability periods, along with what you need to know to be prepared for your initial monitoring visit from our Compliance Monitoring staff.

-DEVELOPMENT COMPLETION REPORT
+PROJECT COMPLETION REPORT

-M-20 Rental Development Completion Report must be submitted within 60 days of receiving the final payment for your HOME award.
-This report is necessary for Authority staff to input close-out data in HUD's IDIS system for HOME reporting requirements.
-The date the development completion data is entered into the IDIS system is the date that officially begins the affordability period identified in the HOME restrictive covenants.
+SRDP-20 Rental Project Completion Report must be submitted within 60 days of receiving the final payment for your SRDP award.
+This report is necessary for Authority staff to input close-out data in HUD's IDIS system for HOME and NHTF reporting requirements.
+The date the project completion data is entered into the IDIS system is the date that officially begins the affordability periods identified in the HOME and NHTF restrictive covenants.

-HUD requires that all initial occupancy data be entered into the IDIS system.
-If your development has vacant units at the time the development completion report is submitted, the Authority will follow up with you to provide the occupancy data for vacant units until the information for all units is collected.
-The Authority will email a Vacant Unit Status Memo to collect the tenant data until data for each HOME unit has been provided.
-All initial tenant data for HOME units must be entered into the IDIS system within eighteen months of the date of development completion.
-If a HOME unit has not yet been leased to an income eligible tenant within eighteen months, HUD requires that the Recipient repay the HOME funds invested in the unoccupied unit.
+HUD requires that all initial occupancy data is entered into the IDIS system.
+If your development has vacant units at the time the project completion report is submitted, the Authority will follow up with you to provide the occupancy data for vacant units until the information for all units is collected.
+The Authority will email a Vacant Unit Status Memo to collect the tenant data until data for each HOME and HTF unit has been provided.
+All initial tenant data for HOME units must be entered into the IDIS system within eighteen months of the date of project completion.
+If any HOME unit has not yet been rented to an income eligible tenant, HUD requires that the SRDP Recipient repay HOME funds invested in the unoccupied unit.